 Who should read Stillness Is The Key?

 I feel most people will get some value out of Stillness Is The Key.
-If you’re feeling low or need some inspiration, you’ll get a lot of benefit from the book.
+If you’re feeling low or need some inspiration, you’ll get a lot of benefits from the book.

-If you want a primer on how to become more calm, more mindful and appreciate more of daily life, this book is for you.
+If you want a primer on how to become calmer, more mindful and appreciate more of daily life, this book is for you.